status-im/swarms/ideas/310-core-team-proposal.md

 * to be able to show that information to a user (especially it is important to communicate if the message isn't delivered).

-`docyment progress`: see the epic https://github.com/status-im/status-react/issues/6757
+`document progress`: see the epic https://github.com/status-im/status-react/issues/6757

 ### 2. "Save Password" on Android